WHAT IS IAAC?

 Social: Important social base, from the interaction with individuals, companies and organisations from all over the world, promoting innovation in the construction of the human habitat.

-Independent: Private non-profit foundation that collaborates with individuals, universities, companies and public organisations, promoting innovative approaches.
+Open: Private non-profit foundation that collaborates with individuals, universities, companies and public organisations, promoting innovative approaches.

-Global: In thought and action, in the origin of human capital, learning from the diversity of the world, promoting the construction of local realities with very specific identity.
+Global: In thought and action, in the origin of human capital, learning from the diversity of the world, promoting the construction of local realities with a very specific identity.

-Compact: An organisation that is flexible, agile, quick, able to anticipate the new challenges of our time.
+Radical: An organisation that is flexible, agile, quick, able to anticipate the new challenges of our time.

 Informational: Recognition of digital systems as a technological base that transforms our world today, integration of technologies and processes associated in all the areas of their action.